Daphne Laureola (Wednesday Theatre): Reception

 The TV critic for the Sydney Morning Herald thought it was "the kind of play which, if anyone cares then, will be a period piece in 30 years' time...
-It is not a particularly good or compelling play and while it was given an excellent performance from the A.B.C.
-Melbourne studios... it emerged as pretty dated... [even though it was made] rather unconvincingly contemporary."
+It is not a particularly good or compelling play and while it was given an excellent performance from the ABC Melbourne studios... it emerged as pretty dated... [even though it was made] rather unconvincingly contemporary."

-The play itself was described by critic Alan Riach as having 'Egalitarianism.. at the heart of this vision, but idealism may be just a liability.'
+The play itself was described by critic Alan Riach as having "Egalitarianism.. at the heart of this vision, but idealism may be just a liability."